 On this news, Hyzon shares fell $2.58 per share, or 28%, in a single trading day.

 Most recently, another analyst Iceberg Research issued a separate report.
 In addition to agreeing with Blue Orca's key findings, Iceberg Research alleges that Hyzon's claims concerning its superior fuel cell technology are exaggerated.

-"We're focused on investors' losses and proving that Precigen cooked its books and promoted fake technology," said Reed Kathrein, the Hagens Berman partner leading the investigation.
+"We're focused on investors' losses and proving Hyzon lied about its roster of customers," said Reed Kathrein, the Hagens Berman partner leading the investigation.

-If you are a Precigen investor and have significant losses, or have knowledge that may assist the firm's investigation, click here to discuss your legal rights with Hagens Berman.
+If you invested in Hyzon, or have knowledge that may assist the firm's investigation, click here to discuss your legal rights with Hagens Berman.

 # # #

 Hagens Berman is a national law firm with eight offices in eight cities around the country and over eighty attorneys.
 The firm represents investors, whistleblowers, workers and consumers in complex litigation.
 More about the firm and its successes is located at hbsslaw.com.
 For the latest news visit our newsroom or follow us on Twitter at @classactionlaw.

 To view the source version of this press release, please visit https://www.newsfilecorp.com/release/101105